-In the Baltimore region, multi-modal transportation planning is a comprehensive approach which looks at all types of surface transportation and includes input from stakeholders and the public.
-By considering the concerns and needs of all users of the system, a stronger, more efficient and coordinated system is created.
+In the Baltimore region, multi-modal transportation planning takes a comprehensive approach which looks at all types of surface transportation and includes input from stakeholders and the public.

-In addition, muilti-modal planning focuses on how different types of transportation connect to each other and work together.
+In addition, multi-modal planning focuses on how different types of transportation connect to each other and work together across jurisdictional boundaries.
 Ensuring that each transportation mode not only works well by itself, but also that it interacts and connects with other modes is essential.
 By doing so, there is more opportunity to move around, connect, and adapt to changes in the system such as emergencies, traffic congestion, etc.